ettoremodina/BombBuster/DESIGN_BELIEF.md

   - this could be an intersting way to check the completness of my approach, if I find that some values end up in impossible games than that means that a filtering function can be implemented

+# Notes
+- some cases could be filtered further, not because they are special case but because they would fall on unresonable strategy
+ - for example if a player has 4 copies it would drop all of them
+   - if a player has 3 certain, it cannot be that it has the fourth too
+ - it would be nice in the future to understand this cases broadly and refine the filtering accordingly, but it requires testing and trying

+## swapping is extra hard in automatic mode
+- I need to pass the final position, but it needs to be called by the player receiving the wire and has to be consistent with the ordering